 That said, it’s still a much more efficient method of asset identification.
 If you could simply take a photo of everything as it comes in rather than having to find each barcode, you’d save a boatload of time!
 So you can see where a little “training” (or a lot) becomes extremely valuable to productivity.

 So where image identification is good for assumptions like “that's a person,” or “that's a hot dog,” RF, on the other hand, is especially good at identification with 100% certainty.
 And when you put those two methods together, you get a really powerful solution.
-That’s the next frontier of asset tracking though...
+That’s the next frontier of digital transformation in asset management though...

 Otherwise, you must choose between understanding that you have a cat without knowing what kind or in which direction it’s moving versus knowing that you have a cat named Felix but not having a highly reliable way to determine if he just entered or left the area.

 But having all of that information (e.g. knowing exactly what your retail asset is, which construction machine you have, or where your pallet of soap has landed) isn't particularly valuable unless you have a location associated with it.
 So identification tells you what the object or the asset that you care about is.
 Location tells you where the person or asset you care about is.

 Next we’ll talk a bit more about asset location tracking technology which you can incorporate into your application in a variety of ways.
 In some cases, it's inherently coupled to asset identity.